 We need to know how to draw the line between self preservation and selflessness.
 To help stop a crime is always a good thing, but it can hurt you in many ways; for example if someone is attempting a murder and someone tries to stop it, they in turn can be harmed.
 Sometimes, of course, the person committing a crime is their friend, and that causes conflict in all of us.

 A lot of the time, bystanders are so shocked they don’t how to help or what to do; it’s almost like their brain is paralysed, and by the time they realise what is happening, it can be too late.
 Even on social media, there have been live screenings of suicides and rapes which amassed a large audience who just watch and participate without bothering to report it.

-The Bystander’s Effect says that the more people present, the less likely people are going to help out someone in distress.
+The Bystander’s Effect says that the more people are present, the less likely people are going to help out someone in distress.
 It also makes the person feel like they aren’t good enough to help the person suffering.
 There are two reasons why this occurs; firstly, it scatters the responsibility of helping the person in distress, therefore one person thinks that some other person present will do it and vice versa – resulting in nobody helping out.
-Second, being the socially acceptable behavior, if nobody is helping, should I?
+Second, being the socially acceptable behaviour, if nobody is helping, should I?
 Is it acceptable?
 Will it be socially wrong to help them, and will I get hurt due to helping this person?